 Some manufacturers allow providers to sign up for recurring reservations

-The prebooking process for the Vaccines for Children Program varies state to state.
-If you participate in the VFC Program, your state immunization program may have specific timelines for when prebooking should be complete and processes for how prebook orders are placed.
-VFC providers who do not prebook may expect delays in receipt of influenza vaccine.
-Also, your VFC program may not be able to guarantee quantity and/or formulation availability of prebooked influenza vaccine.
+The pre-booking process for the VFC Program varies state to state.
+If you participate in the VFC Program, your state immunization program may have specific timelines for when pre-booking should be complete and processes for how pre-book orders are placed.
+Your VFC program may not be able to guarantee quantity and/or formulation availability of pre-booked influenza vaccine.
+VFC providers who do not pre-book may encounter delays in receipt of influenza vaccine.
 Please refer to your local VFC program.

 Tools and Resources